 Selling a property in Spain is a relatively simple process, but as with buying a property, we recommend that sellers engage the services of a professional lawyer to assist and advise them in the process.
 Sellers need to be aware of several facts before entering into the process.

 The seller will be responsible for the payment of his Capital Gains Tax.
-This is the tax based on the increase in value of the property from the original purchase date to the date that it was sold on.
-The Capital Gains Tax is now 21%.
-Any conveyance costs involved in the buying and selling of the property can be deducted as long as these costs are accompanied by official receipts.
+This is the tax based on the increase in value of the property from the original purchase date to the date that it was sold.
+Capital Gains Tax is now 21%.
+Any conveyance costs involved in the buying and selling of the property can be deducted as long as these costs are accompanied by official invoices.
 Therefore, all purchase taxes, notary fees, legal fees etc, can be deducted from the calculations.

 Sellers must also pay the fees for cancellation for any encumbrances on the property such as mortgages, unless otherwise agreed between buyer and seller.
 If the buyer is intending on purchasing with a mortgage then they might want to consider simply taking over the seller’s original mortgage (being careful to check the terms and conditions), as this will be cheaper than setting up a new mortgage.

 If the seller is a non-resident and has owned the property for less than 10 years, it is important to be aware that the buyer is obliged to withhold 3% of the purchase price and pay this amount directly to the Spanish Tax authorities.
 This is a way of ensuring that the Capital Gains Tax (CGT) is paid by the vendor and to prevent them from taking the money and not paying their tax bill.
 After the CGT is calculated, the seller will either receive a refund or be billed for an additional amount depending on the amount of tax that is due.
 If the buyer does not withhold this amount they will automatically become responsible for the sellers CGT.